PostHog/posthog.com/contents/blog/mixpanel-alternatives.md

 > ### Bottom line
 >
-> PostHog is the best Mixpanel alternative for startups and mid-size companies, especially if they're stuck using a confusing collection of individual tools.
-It's also the only tool designed for engineers.
+> PostHog is the best Mixpanel alternative for startups and mid-size companies, especially those who would rather use one integrated platform instead of multiple, more expensive tools.
+It's also the best alternative for engineers.

 ## Google Analytics 4 (GA4)